kus/cs2-modded-server/README.md

 Switch to root `sudo su`

+Check the timezone your server is running in `sudo hwclock --show`

 Open crontab file `nano /etc/crontab`

 Append to the end of the crontab file `30 3    * * *   root    shutdown -h now`